7 Tips To Dress Your Kids

 “I’ll love you with every little bit of everything that has ever consumed me and I will forever love you and forever find you in every life time and so on.
 Until the stars die out and the universe leaps but even then, my love will remain.” ― Robert M. Drake

 Timeless always has a place.
-I love when my clients show up to a shoot with simple and timeless of outfits.
-A smock dress that belonged to Great-Grandma or simple neutral colors with a classic touch like a bow or suspenders.
-Even a plain diaper cover works!
+I love when my clients show up to a shoot with simple and timeless outfits.
+A maxi dress that flows or simple neutral colors with a classic touch like a bow tie/suspenders combo.
 These outfits will always stand the test of time, and will never go out of style.

 Shoes are a very important part of wardrobe.
-Stay away from character shoes, flip flops, crocs.
-My recommendation for shoes are boots, leather sandals, Converse All-Stars, Toms, Sperrys, Joyfolie, Mary Janes, and Willits.
-And always, barefoot is an adorable option, especially with babies.
+Stay away from character shoes, flip flops, crocs and athletic shoes.
+My recommendation for shoes are boots, leather sandals, Converse All-Stars, Toms, Sperrys, Joyfolie, and Mary Janes.
+And barefoot is an adorable option, always.

 Dress your kiddos in clothes that fit perfectly, not with room to grow.
-Even if you child may only wear the outfit for a short period of time, an outfit that fits properly will look much better than something that is too big.
-Go a size smaller in jackets, cardigans or blazers.
+Even if your child may only wear the outfit for a short period of time, an outfit that fits properly will look much better than something that is too big.

 Layers are just as important for child wardrobe as it is for yours.
 Hats, glasses, vests, bow ties, cardigans, tights or leggings under a skirt.
-I recommend making the outer layer (blazer, cardi, jacket) fit snugly.
+It adds texture and personality to your photos.

 Remember, coordinating your childrens’ outfits is key.
 Not matching.

 The most important part of putting together your child’s wardrobe is allowing their personality to come through.
-If your daughter has a favorite pair of boots, let her wear them (at least in a few pictures).
+If your daughter has a favorite pair of boots— let her wear them (at least in a few pictures).
 If your child loves to wear hats and sunglasses, bring them!
 Whatever makes your child their own adorable, individual self, let’s focus on those things.
-Let them have a little bit of input when planning their wardrobe as well.
-And never say “no” to bringing their favorite things along- watching the grow with their favorite things is really amazing.